 Companies who implement job auditions often see lower turnover rates than their non-auditioning competitors.

 For Example: a marketing agency gives candidates a blog assignment as part of the interview process.
 This helps them gauge the applicant's understanding of the industry and their writing proficiency.
 The candidates are also more likely to accurately predict their fit at the company and can make a more educated decision on whether to continue with the application process.

-The BirdDogHR ATS is a quick and easy way to distribute jobs and grow your candidate pool so you can spend your time focusing on the candidate experience.
+BirdDogHR's ATS is a quick and easy way to distribute jobs and grow your candidate pool so you can spend your time focusing on improving the candidate experience.
 Contact us today to schedule a demo or for more information on our applicant tracking software.